Unava

 Unava is a village located near Unjha, in Mehsana district of Gujarat, India.
 It is on the SH41 (Mehsana-Palanpur).
 Unava is about 40 km from Palanpur if visitor is coming via Rajasthan and 90 km from Ahmedabad via Maharashtra route.
 Unava has a large population of both Hindus and Muslim Communities.
-Unava is well known for Saiyed Ali Mira Datar shrine.
+It is well known for Saiyed Ali Mira Datar shrine.

 Mira datar and religious belief

 Every year, lakhs of devotees and followers across the world visit Saiyed Ali Mira Datar shrine.
 Interesting fact is that followers across the world have firm belief that Unava Sharif shrine is the final destination to all the victims suffering from black magic, unknown mysterious diseases, incurable physical and psychiatric problems.
 First-time visitors are surprised to see hundreds of psychiatric patients doing strange activities.
 Their family members believe the pious force of Saiyed Ali Mira Datar is capable of destroying diabolic forces.